mohdslmn/linkedin-ai-extension/README.md

 questions or if there's anything else I can help you with, feel free to ask.`

-    1. The “Regenerate” button should be non-functional *.*

 👉 When the user clicks on the insert button, the generated static text should be inserted properly into the message input field

 ## <a name="quick-start">🤸 Quick Start</a>